-Sustainability in its widest sense has been a cornerstone of our business behavior.
+Sustainability in its widest sense has been a cornerstone of our business behaviour.
 It has been rooted in the Group’s DNA and constantly reinforced and expanded beyond mere compliance.
 It has taken root as a practice resting on enlightened self-interest with direct linkages to business best practices.
 It has a direct bearing on business health, growth, human capital, community relations, resource management, and corporate reputation.
 These are proactive, incremental initiatives.
-Knowledge of best practices, new learnings and their applications are sustained through several peer reviewed forums:
+Knowledge of best practices, new learnings and their applications are sustained through several peer-reviewed forums:

 - Cement Sustainability Initiative – A cement specific project of the World Business Council for Sustainable Development.

 - International Finance Corporation (IFC) for the adoption of low carbon technologies.

 - The Energy Research Institute (TERI) for business sustainability.